 Be sure to bring warm clothes and food along, the cottages are self-catering.
 To book your stay check out the SANParks website for availability.

-Please note, the Table Mountain dams are near the Overseers Cottage, but don’t go swimming in them!
+Please note, that the Table Mountain dams are near the Overseers Cottage, but don’t go swimming in them!

 Table Mountain FAQ